Create a map

 Use translucent colors

-Makes overlapping points easier to see visually
+Makes overlapping points visually more recognizable.

 Tooltip fields